-Examples of paving slabs, brick paving, cobbled areas and tarmac

-5.6.4 Street Furniture

-Bollards are used to demarcate spaces within the Conservation Area and mark the boundary between pavement and road on areas of high pedestrian or traffic use.
+Examples of paving slabs, brick paving, cobbled areas and tarmac 5.6.4 Street Furniture Bollards are used to demarcate spaces within the Conservation Area and mark the boundary between pavement and road on areas of high pedestrian or traffic use.
 Centrally, bollards are found by St Nicholas Church, at both ends of Red Lion Street to prevent traffic from using it and in some locations around the Market Place, though here they are used sparsely.
 Bollards designate the area at the top of the Market Place which was historically the site of cattle stalls.
-There are also bollards located in the modern housing development within the Conservation Area which is south of Quebec Hall.

 There is a wide variety of bollard types within the Conservation Area.
 The majority of bollards in Dereham are Victorian style black or grey iron, in a few different designs, which contribute positively to the Conservation Area.
 Those found in central areas are generally more decorative, whilst others are more utilitarian.
 There are some instances of unattractive modern concrete bollards, though these are very rarely used.
+Bollards